 It was the loss of the identity that came with being a successful entrepreneur.
 I had become so attached to this identity that when others asked how the non-existent business was doing, I said, “Great!”
 The chasm between the image of being financially set for life and owning a failed business was painful.
 I felt like a fraud.
 When I finally got up the courage to start telling the truth, I could feel a weight lift off my shoulders.
 In his highly cited research, University of Georgia social psychology professor Abraham Tesser found that when someone close to us outperforms us in a task relevant to us, it often threatens our self-esteem.

 My personal experience matches the research.
-In talking with Dr. While I had always looked at this mechanism as a negative force in society, Dr. He and his research team paired students who were strangers.
-5 Ways To Measure The Emotional Intelligence Of Your Boss.
+In talking with Dr. 5 Ways To Measure The Emotional Intelligence Of Your Boss.
 Research has shown us that more than 90% of top leadership performers have a high amount of emotional intelligence or EI.